calimapp/utils/README.md

 # Utils

-This repo contains scripts I made for simplyfy my life as a Software Engineer
+This repo contains scripts I made for simplify my life as a Software Engineer